Free legal services and lawyers in St. Louis - Eastern Missouri.

-Both immigrants and the elderly can use these legal services as well.
+Both immigrants in St. Louis and the elderly can use these free LSEM legal services as well.
 There is advice on how to adjust to permanent residence or receive employment authorization.
 Seniors in Saint Louis can also receive support for nursing home problems or receiving powers of attorney.
 Also, many other the other resources noted above will apply, such as the programs for public benefits or to access housing.

 As noted, lawyers and other volunteers or on call to ensure the less fortunate have full access to representation and advice.
-The main office is located at 4232 Forest Park Avenue, St. Louis, Missouri 63108, call (314) 534-4200 for information or intake.
+The main office is located at 701 Market St, St. Louis, MO 63101, call (314) 534-4200 for information or intake.